Visiting Student Groups

 The trek pushed us out of our comfort zones, but in the best possible way.
 Thinlas, our guide, made our trek great, and kept our spirits up over 3 high mountain passes.
 The views were amazing, and it was surreal to be hiking and staying in the Himalayas.
 It’s an experience we’ll never forget.

-Sabrina Arora and Sloane Winters, USA (students)
+Sabrina and Sloane, USA (students)

 SECMOL was a great place to base our month-long program out of.
 They arranged exclusive interactions between our students and Ladakhi SECMOL students, a 4-day trek and 5-day homestay where the group got to experience life in a variety of Ladakhi villages, and participate in the annual barley and apricot harvests.
 That you to all the SECMOL staff and students for amazing hospitality and wonderful experiences!